From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Rule 1: Reserve only for survival, never for growth

-Week 8 temptation: The Enterprise project would generate $27K profit, but needed an upfront contractor payment.
-Could pull $12K from reserve temporarily.
+Week 8 temptation was an enterprise project that would generate $27K profit but needed an upfront contractor payment, and she could have pulled $12K from reserve temporarily.

-Why it mattered: Opening the reserve for “temporary” use breaks the psychological barrier.
-Once opened for growth, it becomes operating capital, not an emergency fund.
+Why it mattered: opening the reserve for “temporary” use breaks the psychological barrier; once it is opened for growth, it becomes operating capital, not an emergency fund.

 Rule 2: Question = automatic no